 1. This search pattern is the same pattern that devices use when searching for a CUWBNet without WoS features enabled.
 See CUWBNet Search Default Behavior for non-WoS search behaviors

-Tags support Wake-on-Shake CUWBNet Search.
-This feature allows a tag to sleep between searches for CUWBNets, and allows tags to quickly rejoin a CUWBNet when no longer participating in a CUWBNet.
+Tags support Wake-on-Shake CUWBNet Search, which allows a tag to enter a low power sleep mode between searches for CUWBNets.
+This feature enables tags to quickly rejoin a CUWBNet when they are no longer participating in a CUWBNet.
 After a tag is motionless for a preconfigured amount of time, the tag will enter a sleep mode and periodically wake to search for a CUWBNet.

 By default, this feature is enabled on tags with the following settings: